How to teach boat pose

 “Instead of letting life’s stormy seas sink you, learn to enjoy the voyage.”

 “The doldrums is a low-pressure area around the equator where the prevailing winds are totally calm.
 Ships with sails could be stranded for days or even weeks in the doldrums.
 If you strive for low-pressure in your life, you could be stranded for days or even weeks with mild depression, listlessness or stagnation.
-Instead of asking the Universe to give you a low-pressured life, ask for pressure and the ability to navigate your way through it.” (you could use the Samuel Taylor Coleridge poem in step 6 to emphasize the futility of seeking out a low-pressure life).
+Instead of asking the Universe to give you a low-pressured life, ask for pressure and the ability to navigate your way through it.” (you could use the Samuel Taylor Coleridge poem in step 6 to emphasise the futility of seeking out a low-pressure life).

 “Rather then fight against your “problems”, forgive and let go — resist less, struggle less, fight less, and flow more.”